ipfs/ipfs-companion/docs/node-types.md

 Power users can provide [custom config](https://github.com/ipfs/js-ipfs#faq) (eg. to enable experimental pubsub) [via _Preferences_](https://user-images.githubusercontent.com/157609/38084660-0b97c0cc-334e-11e8-9368-823345ced67f.png)

-**Note** that at the time this note was created, Embedded js-ipfs running within webextension (browser context) comes with some limitations:
+**Note:** at the time this note was created, Embedded js-ipfs running within webextension (browser context) comes with some limitations:

 - Can't act as an HTTP gateway (extension uses public one as a fallback)
 - Known to be CPU-hungry